amykble/simply-tiling-site/README.md

 ## Information about The Website

-This website is the face of Greasby Opticians, a buisness in Greasby, England.
-I created the site using Vue js, Gridsome and Tailwind CSS.
+This website is the face of Simply Tiling, a tiling buisness in Norfolk, England.
+I created the site using Nuxt and Tailwind CSS.
 See the [changelog](CHANGELOG.md) to see all updates to this project.

 ## Technologies Used